-LMDC engages in broad planning and administration activities relating to the recovery, remembrance, and rebuilding efforts in Lower Manhattan, defined by the LMDC's bylaws and charter, as the entire area of Manhattan south of Houston Street.
+LMDC engages in broad planning and administration activities relating to the recovery, remembrance, and rebuilding efforts in Lower Manhattan, defined by LMDC's bylaws and charter, as the entire area of Manhattan on or south of Houston Street.

 LMDC's planning activities began with the site planning for the WTC Site and the areas immediately surrounding the site.
-The agency's off-site planning activities include the other neighborhoods in Lower Manhattan that have been affected by September 11th and its aftermath.
-Specifically, LMDC's off-site planning activities include analyses of Lower Manhattan's transportation, traffic, housing and related amenities, open space, and economic development capacity, needs, and potential.
-Based on the results of these analyses, LMDC will continue to develop and propose concept plans for areas and projects in Lower Manhattan.
+The agency's off-site planning activities included the other neighborhoods in Lower Manhattan that have been affected by September 11th and its aftermath.
+Specifically, LMDC's off-site planning activities included analyses of Lower Manhattan's transportation, traffic, housing and related amenities, open space, and economic development capacity, needs, and potential.
+Based on the results of these analyses, LMDC has continued to develop and propose concept plans for areas and projects in Lower Manhattan.

-LMDC's administrative activities include, and will continue to include, extensive public information and coordination activities relating to its LMDC planning work.
+LMDC's administrative activities included, and will continue to include, extensive public information and coordination activities relating to its LMDC planning work.
 As part of its coordination activities, LMDC serves as a facilitator of outreach and discussions between affected communities as well as the public at large and government agencies and officials.
-LMDC's public information work will continue to include large-scale public meetings and hearings; periodic printed newsletters and reports; an up-to-date, comprehensive, and interactive web site (www.renewnyc.com); extensive electronic communications; and other public outreach and participation efforts.
-In addition, LMDC continues to maintain its network of community contacts through its advisory councils.
-Additionally, legal, audit, and investigation activities are performed on an ongoing basis in relation to programs funded by the LMDC CDBG allocation.
+LMDC's public information work will continue to include large-scale public meetings and hearings; periodic printed newsletters and reports; an up-todate, comprehensive, and interactive web site (www.renewnyc.com); extensive electronic communications; and other public outreach and participation efforts.
+In addition, LMDC had maintained its network of community contacts through advisory councils.
+Additionally, legal, audit, compliance, and investigation activities are performed on an ongoing basis in relation to programs funded by LMDC CDBG allocation.

 HUD has authorized the use of up to 5% of the total CDBG allocation to LMDC for costs associated with planning and administration activities, including costs for overhead, personnel, and consultants.
-The total amount of funds allocated for planning and administration for Partial Action Plan 9 as amended is \$3,624,736.84.
+The total amount of funds allocated for planning and administration within Partial Action Plan 9, as amended, is \$3,624,736.84.
+These funds have been fully expended.